 - 3 litres oxygen cylinder with mask regulator for emergency (additional charge if used)

-– Monkey temple – Patan Durbar Square - All government, local taxes and service charges
+- All government, local taxes and service charges

 - TrekNomads Fee, Trek Captain support and expertise

-- 10% discount on Fast&Up products
+- 10% discount coupon on Fast&Up products

-- 25% discount on HappyBars products
+- 35% discount coupon on BMore products

 - Personalized Dri-Fit T-shirt